json-schema-org/community/CHARTER.md

 If someone calls for a Test for Agreement, the facilitator for the decision discussion will review the current proposal and may call to Test for Agreement.
 The facilitator will post a comment on the Issue (using the provided template), linking to the current version of the proposal, and update the opening comment with a link to the new comment.
 TSC members will then be asked to signal their agreement using GitHub Reactions on the comment.

 The signals include "Block".
 Any use of the "Block" signal will require a new or amended proposal to be worked on.
-A "Block" should be used to indicate a strong objection, such as something against the projects core principals or something that would harm the project.
+A "Block" should be used to indicate a strong objection, such as something against the project's core principles or something that would harm the project.

 The blocker/s should be prepared to commit to trying to find a solution, but not necessarily form and present a solution by themselves.
 The TSC will look to facilitate a number of workshops to help understand the blocking objections, and form a new or amended proposal as a result.
 If the blocker/s are unable or unwilling to participate in attempts to find a solution, after multiple attempts, the original proposal is moved to a vote, as defined in this document, but additionally requiring a 75% super majority to pass.
 This will be at the discretion of the TSC Chairs.